chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 I have all devices (that support it) on the network in LibreNMS, using the most "secure" version of the protocol, V3.

 It does everything a cool, modern, SaaS based tracing and monitoring service does, for free.
-Maybe not _all_ of it - but it's delightfully in depth.
+Well, maybe not _all_ of it - but it's delightfully in depth.
 Other options (not necessarily mutually exclusive) are `zabbix` and `munin`, both of which I played with before, but never stuck to.
 This is a deceptively deep field, turns out, and not one I'm very knowledgeable about.

 {{< figure src="assets/image-20240824103028884.png" caption="LibreNMS" attr="by me" attrlink="https://chollinger.com" >}}